 - Click the Install now (4) button on the Freshdesk (official) plugin.

 - If you see an error while trying to install the plugin, please check if you have given write access to WordPress.

 - Once you've installed the plugins, click Installed plugins.
 Click Activate next to the Freshdesk (official).

 - After you've activated the plugin, the Freshdesk icon will be visible on the toolbar.

-- When you click the Freshdesk plugin icon, it will show you three options:
+- When you click the Freshdesk plugin icon, it will show you the following options:

 - Select Convert WordPress comments to tickets in Freshdesk.
 You'll see options to insert an API key (1) and your Freshdesk URL (2).

 - The API key (1) can be found in your Freshdesk profile settings (Profile picture > Profile settings > Your API key).

 - Your Freshdesk URL (2) will look like yourdomain.freshdesk.com.
 In case you're having trouble with finding your URL, you can go to https://freshdesk.com/login and follow the instructions to find your URL.

 - After you copy and paste your API key and URL, you can click Save changes, and any comment on your WordPress site will be created as a ticket in Freshdesk.
 When you respond to these tickets, the ticket requester receives an email with your response.